Library locking with XLSForm

 choice_add

-Add new choices to a select_* question
+Prevents adding new choices to a select question.

 choice_delete